GT-RAIL/rail_halloween/README.md

 - psutil
 - pydub

 # Prerequisite for tts.
-Instructions are in the speech_interface package in this repository
+Instructions are in the sound_interface package in this repository
 docker:
 - marytts